elpatron68/cpupdate/README.md

 ## What´s fresh?
 Version 1.4 (16.12.2016)
- * Bugix: "Hit any key to close window"
+ * Bugfix: "Hit any key to close window"
  * Support for custom mod folder (from gamesettings.xml)
  * Colored text (Win10 only)